ray-project/ray/doc/source/serve/app-builder-guide.md

 ### Configuring multiple composed deployments

-The arguments passed in can be used to configure multiple deployments in a single application.
+You can use the arguments passed to an application builder to configure multiple deployments in a single application.
 For example a model composition application might take weights to two different models as follows:

 ```{literalinclude} ../serve/doc_code/app_builder.py